 For example, did you know that Medicare covers an annual wellness visit at no extra cost to you?
 Flu and pneumonia vaccines are also fully covered.

-And rest assured that, in light of the pandemic, clinics, doctor’s offices and pharmacies have health and safety protocols in place to help keep patients safe during their appointments — including offering ways to virtually see your providers.
+And rest assured that, with the ongoing COVID-19 pandemic, clinics, doctor’s offices and pharmacies have health and safety protocols in place to help keep patients safe during their appointments — including offering ways to virtually see your providers.

 1. Annual wellness visit